percona/postgresql-docs/docs/solutions/ha-setup-apt.md

 $ sudo psql -U postgres
 ```

-The command output is the following
+The command output is the following:

 ```
 psql (11.13)